 The paper is organized as follows: In Section~\ref{sec:pre}, we recall basic properties.
 In Section~\ref{sec:eqv}, we show that each neighborhood frame and the complex modal algebra of it are equivalent as models of predicate modal formulas.
 In Section~\ref{sec:logic}, we introduce predicate modal logics with $\omega$-rules.
 In Section~\ref{sec:mex}, we show the model existence theorem and the completeness theorem.
-In Section~\ref{sec:glcompleteness}, we present completeness of $\logic{GL}$ with respect to neighborhood frames with constant domains.
-In Section~\ref{sec:cklincompleteness}, we prove that there exists a common knowledge logic that is neighborhood complete but Kripke incomplete.
+In Section~\ref{sec:glcompleteness}, we prove the completeness of a predicate extension of $\logic{GL}$ with respect to neighborhood frames with constant domains.
+In Section~\ref{sec:cklincompleteness}, we prove the existence of predicate and propositional common knowledge logics that are neighborhood complete but Kripke incomplete.